signalfx/signalfx-python/README.md

 ### Reporting data

-The "raw" usage of the library for reporting data goes as follows:
+Basic usage of the library for reporting data goes as follows:

 ```python
 import signalfx